DouglasMacKrell/gsap-test/README.md

 Can `gsap` be used within a modern React.js project?

 ## THE SOLUTION
-After some research, I have been able to import the 'gsap' npm package, and implement it in this project test.
-This React.js App will highlight:
+After some research, I have been able to import the `gsap` npm package, and implement it in this React.js-based project test.

 ** **